nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### iPhone Requirements

-The Nuxeo mobile application is available for iPhones SE, 5/5c/5s and 6/6+ with a minimum version of iOS 8 required.
+The Nuxeo mobile application is available for iPhones SE, 5/5c/5s, 6/6+, 7/7+&nbsp;with a minimum version of iOS 8 required.

 ### Nuxeo Platform Requirements